Why Swimming Gets Harder Around Age 13 (Why Swimmers Plateau and Why It's Normal)

 Swimmers may grow quickly, coordination can temporarily change and the body can feel unfamiliar in the water.
 Techniques that once felt natural may suddenly feel inconsistent even though the swimmer is training well.

-At the same time, training expectations often increase.
+At the same time training expectations often increase.
 Sessions become more structured, race skills become more important and swimmers begin to develop greater independence in their preparation.

 When these factors combine swimmers can sometimes feel as though progress has stalled.